 Following are some helpful tools of interpretation that I’ve picked up along my journey.
-Without sound hermeneutics (science of interpretation) the Bible is reduced to a subjective free-for-all.
+Without sound hermeneutics (the science of interpretation) the Bible is reduced to a subjective free-for-all.

-~Someone Else’s Mail – It’s all too easy to pick up the Word and read it like it was written directly to us.
-Realizing that it was written to real people for specific reasons will help us put phrases like, “at hand”, “shortly” and “a little while” in context.
-This will show the folly of the “1,000 years to us is but a day to the Lord” argument that is so frequently used to satisfy our futurist paradigm. (as a matter of note – we only seem to use this defense with verses that cause us discomfort or confusion)
+2. Someone Else’s Mail – It’s all too easy to pick up the Bible and read it like it was written directly to us.
+Realizing that it was written to real people for specific reasons at a time at least 2,000 years removed, will help us put phrases like, “at hand”, “shortly” and “a little while” in context.
+An event can’t be “at hand” for 2,000 years, nor it can it be “at hand” 2,000 years ago and “at hand” today.

 Mt 10:16-23 “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.
 17Beware of men, for they will deliver you over to courts and flog you in their synagogues, 18and you will be dragged before governors and kings for my sake, to bear witness before them and the Gentiles.
 19When they deliver you over, do not be anxious how you are to speak or what you are to say, for what you are to say will be given to you in that hour.
 20For it is not you who speak, but the Spirit of your Father speaking through you.
 21Brother will deliver brother over to death, and the father his child, and children will rise against parents and have them put to death, 22and you will be hated by all for my name’s sake.
 But the one who endures to the end will be saved.
 23When they persecute you in one town, flee to the next, for truly, I say to you, you will not have gone through all the towns of Israel before the Son of Man comes.
 (AD 64-70) (This is not a collective future “you”—Jesus is speaking directly to His Disciples)